KelvinJC/octopus_ping/README.md

 **A concurrent network monitor**

+### Pre-requisites
+If you would like to run the application for yourself, you need to install Elixir on your computer.
+Elixir can be installed in many ways, but the easiest way is probably to consult the official [documentation](https://elixir-lang.org/install.html) on how to install Elixir for your platform.

+### Demo
 *To run the app in an iex shell, open a terminal and enter the command*

 ```iex